deg0nz/klangholz-infopage/README.md

 # Klangholz Infopage

-This is the code of the infopage deployed at [https://klangholz.space](https://klangholz.space) for Sabinchenfestspiele 2018.
+This is the code of the infopage deployed at [https://klangholz.space](https://klangholz.space) for Sabinchenfestspiele 2019.

-This page is heavily based on [Grayscale](http://startbootstrap.com/template-overviews/grayscale/).
+This page is heavily based on an old version of [Grayscale](http://startbootstrap.com/template-overviews/grayscale/).
 A multipurpose, one page HTML theme for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).

 ## Usage